buildkite/agent/README.md

 ## How it works

-After starting, buildbox-agent polls Buildkite over HTTPS looking for work.
+After starting, `buildbox-agent` polls Buildkite over HTTPS looking for work.

-When a new job is found it executes [bootstrap.sh](templates/bootstrap.sh) with the [standard Buildbox environment variables](https://buildkite.com/docs/guides/environment-variables) and any extra environment variables configured in your build pipeline's steps.
+When a new job is found it executes [bootstrap.sh](templates/bootstrap.sh) with the [standard Buildkite environment variables](https://buildkite.com/docs/guides/environment-variables) and any extra environment variables configured in your build pipeline's steps.

-As the build is running the output stream is continously sent to buildbox, and when the build finishes it reports the exit status and then returns to looking for new jobs to execute.
+As the build is running the output stream is continously sent to Buildkite, and when the build finishes it reports the exit status and then returns to looking for new jobs to execute.

-Using a `bootsrap.sh` ensures that buildbox web can't be configured to run arbitrary commands on your server, and it also allows you to configure `bootsrap.sh` to do [anything you wish](#customizing-bootstrapsh) (although it works out-of-the-box with `git`-based projects).
+Using a `bootsrap.sh` ensures that Buildkite web can't be configured to run arbitrary commands on your server, and it also allows you to configure `bootsrap.sh` to do [anything you wish](#customizing-bootstrapsh) (although it works out-of-the-box with `git`-based projects).

 ## Artifact uploads